UWrc/UWrc.github.io/docs/ood/jupyter.md

 ### 2. Apptainer Image
 Under the `Jupyter Container` section of the form, you can enter the path of the custom Apptainer image you want to use.
 We offer a number of pre-built Apptainer images with popular libraries and tools.
-If you are unfamiliar with containers, you can learn more from [our tutorial](https://hyak.uw.edu/docs/hyak101/containers/syllabus/).
+If you are unfamiliar with containers, you can learn more from [<ins>**our tutorial**</ins>](https://hyak.uw.edu/docs/hyak101/containers/syllabus/).
 A quick example is below:

 1. Obtain the desired container from a container catalog.
-For example, we can use `nvcr.io/nvidia/pytorch:25.01-py3` from the [NVIDIA catalog](https://catalog.ngc.nvidia.com).
+For example, we can use `nvcr.io/nvidia/pytorch:25.01-py3` from the [<ins>**NVIDIA catalog**</ins>](https://catalog.ngc.nvidia.com).
 2. Pull the container to Hyak:
 ```js
 apptainer pull docker://nvcr.io/nvidia/pytorch:25.01-py3 <directory_with_large_quota>